CumulusNetworks/docs/content/nvue-reference/Show-Commands/BGP.md

 ## <h>nv show vrf \<vrf-id\> router bgp dynamic-neighbor</h>

 Shows BGP dynamic neighbor configuration on the switch.
-BGP dynamic neighbors provides BGP peering to remote neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
+BGP dynamic neighbors provide BGP peering to remote neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
 You can configure each range as a subnet IP address.

 After you configure the dynamic neighbors, a BGP speaker can listen for, and form peer relationships with, any neighbor that is in the IP address range and maps to a peer group.